 Courses and Credits

-For information about courses and credits, please visit the Department of History's website at history.osu.edu/courses/wwii-study-tour
+This program requires that students complete a group of WWII-related history and culture courses before travel.
+For information about these pre-requisite courses and credits, please visit the Department of History's website at history.osu.edu/courses/wwii-study-tour

 Lodging is prearranged for shared rooms in modest hotels.

-The actual cost for Ohio State to run this program is $5,818 per student; this cost is subsidized by the Office of International Affairs in the amount of $1,000 (subject to change).
-The program cost has also been subsidized by a generous contribution from the Department of French and Italian.
+The actual cost for Ohio State to run this program is $4,982 per student; this cost is subsidized by the Office of International Affairs in the amount of $1,000 (subject to change).
 In addition, each participant will be guaranteed a Department of History scholarship ranging from a minimum of $650 to a maximum of $2,150.

 Students enrolled full time in spring semester may take up to three credits during the May session with no tuition costs.
 Fees, however, will continue to be charged.
 Tuition for enrollment beyond three credits will also be charged.